fboender/ansible-cmdb/README.md

   ansible-cmdb such as groups, variables, custom information, etc.

 * `csv`: The CSV template outputs a CSV file of your hosts.

+* `markdown`: The Markdown templates generates host information in the Markdown format.

 You can create your own template or extend an existing one by copying it and refering to the full path to the template when using the `-t` option: